9 Rear Extension Ideas In 2021

 5. Keep the extension the same materials as the original building

 You could save on both time and money if your rear extension is within permitted development, which simply means you won't need to apply for planning permission.
-Not only the cost of applying for planning permission but also the cost of getting a professional to draw up plans and submit the application on your behalf.
+Not only do you save on the cost of applying for planning permission but also the cost of getting a professional to draw up plans and submit the application on your behalf.
 You may still choose to work with an architect for designs, building regulations and project management, but planning permission takes out some of the work that they are required to do.

-There are several criteria that need to be met for your rear extension to be within permitted development, including keeping the extension within a certain size and using materials which are similar to the original house.
+There are several criteria that need to be met for your rear extension to be within permitted development, including keeping the extension within a required size and using materials which are similar to the original house.
 However, there are certain circumstances when your extension will always require planning permission, regardless of size or style, such as if you live in a conservation area.
 Check out our guide to extensions for more detail on the permitted development rules.

 The rear extension on this Victorian property looks like it has always been there with the brickwork matching the original home.
 The large sliding doors give it a modern look and make the most out of the size of extension.